shreenarayan123/dialoqbase/app/ui/README.md

 # Frontend

-This is the frontend of the dialoqbase project.
+This is the frontend of the ChatBase project.

 ## Setup